 The three statutory safeguarding partners have decided to allow all schools and colleges in the local area to be fully engaged, involved, and included in safeguarding arrangements.
-As a named as a relevant agency, we are under a statutory duty to co-operate with the published arrangements.
+As a named relevant agency, we are under a statutory duty to co-operate with the published arrangements.

-Please see Appendix 4 - Leeds Children's Services - Safeguarding & Child Protection Policy for schools and colleges
+Please see Appendix 5 - Leeds Children's Services - Safeguarding & Child Protection Policy for schools and colleges.

-Abuse - This is a form of maltreatment and may involve inflicting harm or failing to act to prevent harm.
+Abuse: This is a form of maltreatment and may involve inflicting harm or failing to act to prevent harm.

-Neglect - This is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.
+Neglect: This is a form of abuse and is the persistent failure to meet a child's basic physical and/or psychological needs, likely to result in the serious impairment of the child's health or development.

-6. Identifying children and young people who are suffering or likely to suffer significant harm.
+6. Identifying children and young people who are suffering or likely to suffer significant harm

 Teachers and other adults in school are well placed to observe any physical, emotional, or behavioural signs which indicate that a child may be suffering significant harm.
 The relationships between staff, pupils, parents, and the public which foster respect, confidence and trust can lead to disclosures of abuse, and/or school staff being alerted to concerns.
 We recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 Therefore, all staff know of the safeguarding issues that can put children at risk as well as the signs of abuse, harm, and neglect.
+Harm can also include children witnessing the ill-treatment of others and that this is particularly relevant when children see, hear or experience domestic abuse and its effects.

-a) Indicators of abuse and neglect
+a) Indicators of abuse, and neglect and exploitation

-Abuse and neglect are forms of maltreatment of a child.
+Abuse, neglect and exploitation are forms of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting, by those known to them or, more rarely, by a stranger for example, via the internet.
-They may be abused by an adult or adults, or another child or children.
+Children may be abused in a family, teenage relationship or in an institutional or community setting, by those known to them or, more rarely, by a stranger for example, via the internet.
+They may be abused by an adult or adults, exposed to adultification or by another child or children.